 Experiment 0: Experts will be paid fifty dollars per hour in remuneration.
 This is less than or equivalent to their normal professional hourly rate.

-Experiment 1: Participants will be paid a base rate of five dollars for the completion of twenty question task, with a possible performance bonus of up to five dollars based on how many sleep spindles they correctly identify.
-The bonus pay is intended to incentivize the participants to spend time and attention during the tutorial and spindle identification task.
-The task is estimated to take twenty to thirty minutes to complete, so this remuneration amount is roughly equivalent to minimum wage in Canada.
+Experiment 1: Participants will be paid a base rate of two dollars for annotating twenty windows of EEG recording.
+All participants will be paid equally regardless of performance.

 C5.
 Feedback to Participants